 So, I have covered the pasta, tomatoes, vinaigrette …only thing left is the cheese.
 Which is self explanatory.
 Because it’s cheese.

 So that’s it folks!
-This pasta recipe is the bomb bomb diggity bomb.
+This Fresh Tomato Pasta recipe is the bomb bomb diggity bomb.
 Healthy, insanely easy, and really pretty too.
 Outstanding flavors from simple ingredients.
 Like good food is meant to be.

 - 24 oz mixed cherry and grape tomatoes

 - 1 8 oz pkg fresh mozzarella "pearls"